gammapy/enrico/doc/source/tutorial.rst

    For the `enrico_tsmap` tool, most of the relevant options are in the [TSMap] section

-If a pixel (or a row) has failed you can rerun it.
-For the pixel 49,4 :
+It can happend that some job failed of the obtain TS is not good (due to convergence problems) If a pixel (or a row) has failed, you can rerun it.

+To re-run a single pixel, i.e. the pixel (49,4) :

 .. code-block:: ini
    enrico_tsmap myanalysis.conf 49 4

-For the entire row 49 :
+To re-run a row, ie row number 49 :

 .. code-block:: ini
    enrico_tsmap myanalysis.conf 49

 Upper Limits
 -------------